Deep Mapping

 The oldest house in Oppède-le-Vieux

 Oppède-le-Vieux, our residency of the past twenty years, is perched on a rocky outcrop in the Luberon region of Provence.
-It’s known for its medieval architecture, rich history and vegetation.
-But also its desolation and silence.
-The name says it all, ‘vieux’ (old in French), and I wondered what the oldest house in the village… Continue reading
+It’s known for its medieval architecture, rich history, and lush vegetation.
+The silence and desolation evoke a sense of timelessness.
+The name says it all, ‘vieux’ (old in French), and I often pondered what the Continue reading

 Thinking through making

 As part of the deep mapping project around Saint Augustin, I set out to better understand how building a new site in the 12th century might have unfolded.
-Instead of relying on written sources alone, I chose to explore this through making.
-Not far from the location I was documenting, I constructed a larger-scale sculpture:… Continue reading
+Instead of relying solely on written sources, I chose to explore this through making.
+This approach allowed me to immerse myself in the materials and processes of Continue reading

 The creation of a story map: Moulin Saint-Augustin, Oppède